PabloVallbona/ada-template-website/volatility.md

 ---

-Now we can plot the differrents p values and pearson correlation coefficients for every different choses times frames :
+Now we can plot the differrent p values and pearson correlation coefficients for every different chosen times frames :

 <img src="assets/img/overall_corr.png"
      alt="Risk = reward?3"
      style="width:80%;max-width:1000px;display:block;margin:auto;">

 Across most time frames, the correlation between ESG ETF volatility and annualized returns is consistently positive and statistically significant, with Pearson correlation coefficients generally ranging between 0.6 and 0.8 and p-values below the 5% significance threshold.
 This indicates a robust statistical association within the analyzed sample.
 However, the strength of the relationship varies across time windows and weakens for the longest horizons, where the number of available ETFs is smaller.
-Overall, these results show a stable positive correlation between vollatility and return over the different ESG ETF...
+Overall, these results show a stable positive correlation between volatility and return over the different ESG ETFs...

-A geometry expert Sister suddently shouts in the back of the room:
+A geometry expert sister suddently shouts in the back of the room:
-> **“WAIIIIIIT I'HAVE SEEN THIS SHAPE BEFORE!!”**
+> **“WAIIIIIIT, I'HAVE SEEN THIS SHAPE BEFORE!!”**

 ### Correlation vs. Average Performance: Is There a Hidden Pattern?